Basic Mountain Terminologies

 Campsite – The patch of land area used for pitching tents (camping) is called as a campsite.

 Base camp - A camp from which mountaineering expeditions set out or from which a particular activity can be carried out is termed as Base camp.

-Ascend – Climbing in upward direction is ascending.
-Gaining altitude with lower amount or oxygen is the process.
+Ascend – Trekking/Hiking in upward direction is ascending.
+Gaining altitude with lower amount of oxygen is the process.

 Forced Ascends – Gaining altitude in a single day about 1300 feet and above is termed as a forced ascent.
 Even though forced ascends are against the acclimatization rules, sometimes they need to be done due to lack of camping site or choice to trek due to unforeseen conditions.

 Descend – Trekking from a higher ground level to a lower ground level is called as descending.
 Losing altitude and gaining oxygen is the process.

 Climb - In the field of trekking and mountaineering, Climb refers to ascending with technical assistance.
 It could be on artificial walls, boulders, steep ridges or even on extremely high altitude summits.
 “Climb” or “Climbing” means ascending (upwards) and cannot be said as “climb-down”.

 Acclimatization – The body getting used to the change in altitude, change in the level of Oxygen, change in climate is a process that needs to be done slowly and steadily while trekking.
 Trekking above 9000 feet in the mountains, calls for this process of Acclimatization.
 We speed up the process by hydrating ourselves, resting well and having the local available food and ensuring to ascend at a gradual pace.